Back

 Sep 12

-looms.world’s Ksenia Starikova has been sourcing some of the most exciting innovations in the new biomaterials space to bring to 🔥THE HEAT.
-Get hands-on with sustainable alternatives to leather, textiles, rubber, fabric dyes, and more from 15 new-materials companies at 🔥THE HEAT.
+looms.world’s Ksenia Starikova sourced some of the most exciting innovations in the new biomaterials space to bring to 🔥THE HEAT 2024.
+The festival let you get hands-on with sustainable alternatives to leather, textiles, rubber, fabric dyes, and more from 15 new-materials companies.

 BY JOE ROWAN, September 12 2024

-looms.world’s Ksenia Starikova has been sourcing some of the most exciting innovations in the new biomaterials space to bring to 🔥THE HEAT.
-Get hands-on with sustainable alternatives to leather, textiles, rubber, fabric dyes, and more from 15 new-materials companies at 🔥THE HEAT.
+looms.world’s Ksenia Starikova sourced some of the most exciting innovations in the new biomaterials space to bring to 🔥THE HEAT 2024.
+The festival let you get hands-on with sustainable alternatives to leather, textiles, rubber, fabric dyes, and more from 15 new-materials companies.

 We won’t combat climate change without a radical shift away from plastics and other polluting consumer and industrial materials.
-So at 🔥THE HEAT, we’re giving you an opportunity to experience the best of new biomaterials and plastics-alternatives: from fish-scale-based leather substitutes to textiles made from nettles.
+So at 🔥THE HEAT 2024, we gave you an opportunity to experience the best of new biomaterials and plastics-alternatives: from fish-scale-based leather substitutes to textiles made from nettles.

-Our New Materials showcase, curated by looms.world’s Ksenia Starikova, offers you hands-on exposure to a wide variety of sustainable alternatives to leather, textiles, rubber, fabric dyes, and more.
-The 15 startups we have showcasing range from London-based the Tyre Collective, which captures and repurposes the microplastics produced by vehicle tyres, to Stockholm-based Reselo, turning birch-tree bark into bio-rubber.
-You’ll meet Ostrea Design from France, turning seashells into a stone-like mineral material used to make tables and kitchen surfaces, and Poland’s FibriTech, which uses cellulose fibres to produce a peat-free substrate for growing plants and an oil sorbent that repels water.
+Our New Materials showcase, curated by looms.world’s Ksenia Starikova, offered you hands-on exposure to a wide variety of sustainable alternatives to leather, textiles, rubber, fabric dyes, and more.
+The 15 startups we had showcasing ranged from London-based the Tyre Collective, which captures and repurposes the microplastics produced by vehicle tyres, to Stockholm-based Reselo, turning birch-tree bark into bio-rubber.
+Participants had the chance to meet Ostrea Design from France, turning seashells into a stone-like mineral material used to make tables and kitchen surfaces, and Poland’s FibriTech, which uses cellulose fibres to produce a peat-free substrate for growing plants and an oil sorbent that repels water.

 The Tyre Collective’s device that captures tyre wear